Gentle and effective methods

 Classical Acupuncture is a painless acupuncture style and a way of thinking which underlies all of my treatment approaches.
-Its basic assumption is that disease can only manifest when a person's emotions are out of balance, and that this balance can be restored through recognising one’s patterns and acupuncture.
+Its basic assumption is that disease can only manifest when a person's emotions are out of balance, and that this balance can be restored through acupuncture and becoming aware of one’s emotional and mental reaction patterns.
 It’s a very efficacious approach for chronic physical complaints, anxiety, depression, worrying, over-thinking, PTSD and compulsive thinking and behaviour.

 My other acupuncture style comes from Japan.
 (Most acupuncturists in NZ practice Chinese style acupuncture.)
 Japanese Acupuncture is nearly always pain-free to the patient and thinner and fewer needles are used than in Chinese Acupuncture.
 In my personal experience, it is not only more comfortable, but because of the precise dosage works faster, too.
 The strengths of Japanese Acupuncture include very quick relief of muscle pain, headaches, and other symptoms, and its usefulness as preventative medicine.